On Nov, 13 2020

-Mobile WFM solutions enable fast remote staffing – Leveraging a remote team is great for meeting expected demands.
+Mobile WFM solutions enable fast remote staffing – Leveraging a remote contact center team is great for meeting expected demands.
 But what about when volume spikes unexpectedly?
 Maybe your Marketing team didn’t let you know about a promotion in time, or it’s performing better than expected.
 When this happens, companies are turning to workforce management software with a mobile solution to contact agents immediately to let them know there is a shift available.
 Best of all, the software can be configured to automatically exclude agents who would be over their hours cap for the week when asking for agents to pick up a shift.
 And, instead of needing to get ready and drive into the office to begin work, agents can log in remotely and help right away to tackle the spike in volume.

 Contact centers are turning remote training into an online education library – In an office environment, managers would huddle agents around cubicles and conduct training sessions.
 Or they would book a conference room and spend an hour training on a new process.
 If an agent missed the training, a manager would have to take the time to train them individually.
 Or a manger would need to have multiple training sessions on the same topic with different agents so at least some agents were available to solve customer issues.
 With remote teams, however, the training process is much more refined.
 Managers hold a single training session via conference call with a screen share and record the session.
 After the call, they can easily upload the training session to an online portal for agents who missed the live training and also for new agents to view when they are hired on.
 Turning remote training sessions into an online education library can make a difference in the productivity of all team members.